secretstartups/handbook/culture/all-remote/benefits/index.html.md

 > **"Remote is not a challenge to overcome.
 It's a clear business advantage."** -Victor, Product Manager, GitLab

-GitLab is one of the world's largest all-remote companies with over 1,500 [team members](https://about.gitlab.com/company/team/) located in more than 65 countries around the world.
+GitLab is one of the world's largest all-remote companies with [team members](https://about.gitlab.com/company/team/) located in more than 65 countries around the world.

 Our all-remote workforce implementation is featured in [The Journal of Organizational Design](https://jorgdesign.springeropen.com/articles/10.1186/s41469-020-00087-8).
 It is also the centerpiece of case studies authored by [Harvard Business School](https://www.hbs.edu/faculty/Pages/item.aspx?num=57917) and [INSEAD](https://publishing.insead.edu/case/gitlab).

-Click around o learn more about what "all-remote" really means, [how it works at GitLab](https://about.gitlab.com/company/culture/all-remote/tips/#how-it-works-at-gitlab), some [tips and tricks](https://about.gitlab.com/company/culture/all-remote/tips/#tips-for-leaders-and-other-companies) for remote teams, and [resources](https://about.gitlab.com/company/culture/all-remote/resources/) to learn more.
+Click around to learn more about what "all-remote" really means, [how it works at GitLab](https://about.gitlab.com/company/culture/all-remote/tips/#how-it-works-at-gitlab), some [tips and tricks](https://about.gitlab.com/company/culture/all-remote/tips/#tips-for-leaders-and-other-companies) for remote teams, and [resources](https://about.gitlab.com/company/culture/all-remote/resources/) to learn more.

 ## Contribute your lessons